Provable Reward-Agnostic Preference-Based Reinforcement Learning: Introduction

 \section{Introduction}

 Reinforcement learning algorithms train agents to optimize rewards of interests.
 However, setting an appropriate numerical reward can be challenging in practical applications (e.g., design a reward function for a robot arm to learn to play table tennis), and optimizing hand-crafted reward functions can lead to undesirable behavior when the reward function does not align with human intention.
-To overcome this challenge, there has been a recent surge of interest in preference-based reinforcement learning with Human Feedback (RLHF).
-In reinforcement learning with human feedback (RLHF), the agent does not receive a numerical reward signal, but rather receives feedback from a human expert in the form of preferences, indicating which state-action trajectory is preferred in a given pair of trajectories.
-RLHF has gained considerable attention in various domains, including NLP \citep{ziegler2019fine,stiennon2020learning,wu2021recursively,nakano2021webgpt,ouyang2022training,glaese2022improving,ramamurthy2022reinforcement,liu2023languages}, robot learning \citep{christiano2017deep,brown2019extrapolating,shin2023benchmarks}, and recommender systems \citep{xue2022prefrec}.
+To overcome this challenge, there has been a recent surge of interest in {Preference-based Reinforcement Learning (PbRL) with human feedback}.
+In PbRL, the agent does not receive a numerical reward signal, but rather receives feedback from a human expert in the form of preferences, indicating which state-action trajectory is preferred in a given pair of trajectories.
+PbRL has gained considerable attention in various domains, including NLP \citep{ziegler2019fine,stiennon2020learning,wu2021recursively,nakano2021webgpt,ouyang2022training,glaese2022improving,ramamurthy2022reinforcement,liu2023languages}, robot learning \citep{christiano2017deep,brown2019extrapolating,shin2023benchmarks}, and recommender systems \citep{xue2022prefrec}.